 Attend and contribute to project meetings, technical workshops, and design sessions.

-Partner with product, engineering, and compliance teams to align security with business requirements.
+Partner with product, engineering, and compliance teams to align security with business requirements

+Work with project stakeholders to ensure relevant information security policies, standards and processes are complied with including security best practise

 Provide guidance and training to teams on secure authentication practices.